xmidt-org/httpaux/README.md

 httpaux augments golang's `net/http` package with a few extra goodies:

-- `RoundTripperFunc` type that implements http.RoundTripper.
+- `RoundTripperFunc` that implements http.RoundTripper.
 This is an analog to http.HandlerFunc for clients.
 - `Busy` server middleware that constrains the number of concurrent requests by consulting a `Limiter` strategy
 - `ObservableWriter` which decorates the typical `http.ResponseWriter`, providing visibility into what handlers have written to the response.
 This type is intended to enable other middleware such as logging and metrics.
 - `Gate` middleware for both servers and clients which can explicity shut off code.
 One typical use case for this is putting an application into maintenance mode.